MaoZiming/papers/7-datacenter/73-xen.md

       *  Guest OS (on Ring 1) is prevented from directly executing privileged instructions.
    *  Guest **registers a descriptor table for exception handling with VMM**.
    *  Guests are aware of virtual and real time
-   *  Xen improves the performance of system calls by allowing **each guest OS to register a ‘fast’ exception handler** which is accessed directly by the processor without indirecting via ring 0 (i.e. such fast exception handler does not need to interact with Xen); this handler is validated before installing it in the hardware exception table. **This system call can be handled just in the guest OS!**
+   *  Xen improves the performance of system calls by allowing **each guest OS to register a ‘fast’ exception handler** which is accessed directly by the processor without indirecting via ring 0 (i.e. such fast exception handler does not need to interact with Xen); this handler is **validated** before installing it in the **hardware exception table**. **This system call can be handled just in the guest OS!**
-2. I/O
+* I/O
    *  I/O data is transferred to and from each domain (of the guest OS) via Xen, using shared-memory, asynchronous buffer- descriptor rings.
    *  Xen supports a lightweight event-delivery mechanism which is used for sending asynchronous notifications to a domain.
       *  **The event mechanism replaces hardware interrupt for notifications.**